NEXCOM Associates Take a Breath

-A Navy Exchange Service Command (NEXCOM) associate participates in “Take a Breath Tuesday.”
-These weekly meditation sessions allow NEXCOM headquarters associates to clear their minds and stay connected, especially important with the added stress on both home and work life due to the COVID-19 pandemic.
-NEXCOM is comprised of 14,000 personnel worldwide facilitating six business lines, NEX retail stores, the Navy Lodge Program, Telecommunications Program, Navy Clothing and Textile Research Facility, Ships Store Program and the Uniform Program Management Office.
-(U.S. Navy photo by NEXCOM Public Affairs/Released)
+Every Tuesday morning, Navy Exchange Service Command (NEXCOM) headquarters associates have the opportunity to stop, take a breath and meditate before the start of the work day.
+Dubbed “Take a Breath Tuesday,” these weekly meditation sessions allow associates to clear their minds and stay connected, especially important with the added stress on both home and work life due to the COVID-19 pandemic.

+Elizabeth Santos, Associate Engagement Specialist, NEXCOM, created the meditation sessions to help bring a work/life balance to the Navy command.
+With 30 years of experience as a professional alternative health and mindfulness practitioner, Santos has been building a Work/life Balance Program at NEXCOM’s headquarters for the past three years.
+In 2019, she created monthly “Meditation 101” classes at several of NEXCOM headquarter locations with the plan to move them to a conference call format in 2020.

+“We made the decision to move forward with ‘Take a Breath Tuesdays’ sessions to engage associates who are teleworking during the COVID-19 crisis,” said Candy Phillips, Diversity and Workplace Culture Director, NEXCOM.
+“They are a great way to keep associates connected to each other and the command while physically working outside our headquarters’ buildings.
+We’ve gotten some great feedback from those associates who have participated in the sessions that it’s a great way to begin the week.”

 |Date Taken: